Table of Contents:

 Ecommerce during COVID has created an ideal market channel for counterfeit goods since it is easy to shut down a website selling counterfeit products at the request of Amazon or Alibaba but counterfeiters can put up another online shop the next day.

 Global ecommerce payment transactions are expected to reach $7.5 trillion in 2026, up from $4.9 trillion in 2021, according to a recent study by Juniper Research, which represents a 55 percent increase.
-By 2022, counterfeiting is predicted to rise to close to $2.3 trillion.
+By 2022, illegal counterfeiting is predicted to rise to close to $2.3 trillion.

 Consumer products, tobacco, aerospace components, electronics, pharmaceuticals, automobile parts, industrial components, fashion, food, and just about every other manufacturing industry may be listed as some of the most heavily targeted industries by the company.